 Jean-Philippe Le Guellec made history on December 1, 2012 when he won gold at the season-opening World Cup stop in Oestersund, Sweden.
 Le Guellec shot clean in the 10km sprint, en route to becoming the first Canadian man to win a World Cup biathlon medal.

-It was the breakthrough that had been hoped for since his incredible performance at Vancouver 2010 where he finished sixth in the 10km sprint for the top Olympic result ever by a male Canadian biathlete.
+It was the breakthrough that had been hoped for since his incredible performance at Vancouver 2010 where he finished sixth in the 10km sprint for the then-top Olympic result ever by a male Canadian biathlete.
 He also posted best-ever Olympic results by a Canadian male biathlete in the 20km individual (13th) and 12.5km pursuit (11th) as well as being the first Canadian to ever qualify for the 15km mass start race in Olympic competition.
+At Sochi 2014, the entire Canadian biathlon team produced numerous best-ever results, led by Le Guellec’s fifth place finish in the 10km sprint.

 Le Guellec’s trip to the podium was the culmination of a comeback two years in the making after he was struck by mononucleosis in the summer of 2010.
 That wrecked his preparation for the 2010-11 season, which was considered a writeoff.
 After an inconsistent 2011-12 season, he was able to do a full training load in the summer of 2012.